FANMixco/toastmasters-timer-legacy/README.md

 Also, it records all the speeches

-This web app is open-source and can be implemented or improved freely without any constrain.
-Feel free to hack it, share your ideas and thoughts about it.
+The project is open-source and can be implemented, modified or improved freely without any constrain.
+Feel free to hack it, share new your ideas and thoughts about it.